scorpiofishingicecoffee/RubyCLIApi/README.md

 Write a code which scrapes data from a website or utilize an API from a public website.
 <h1>Instructions</h1>

--If you're using MAC, make sure you have downloaded ZSH BASH.
+-If you're using MAC, make sure to <a href = "https://abi-travers.medium.com/how-to-run-a-ruby-file-in-terminal-on-a-mac-f044853b1f72"> read through this.
+It's a guide.</a>

 -If you're using Windows, make sure you have Ruby Command Prompt Bash, or a default windows Command Prompt.